Rowing for MTL

 We have two racing seasons (Fall & Spring) and strength & conditioning training during the winter months.
 Most of the team competes throughout the school year, but it is not required.
 Those who do not participate in both racing seasons usually miss the fall season then return after that.
 Our primary racing season is in the spring, so if there is a season that is not missed, it is that one.

-As with other sports that you know about, there is internal competition to make a lineup in rowing and it can be intense.
-Unlike most other sports, there is not really a “bench” in rowing.
+As with other sports that you know about, there is competition to earn a seat in the top boat and it can be intense.
+However, unlike most other sports, there is not really a “bench” in rowing.
 Everyone on the team gets the same amount of coaching and practice time and races at every regatta we attend.
 Of course there are times when this is not possible, but the coaches work hard to make sure that everyone has the opportunity to race as much as possible over the course of the season.

 One aspect of rowing that is different from pretty much all other sports…it is not something that anyone has the opportunity to start doing at a very young age, so if you feel like you are too far behind, you aren’t!
 We find this to be a big positive because everyone is starting at the same level.

 It also means there is a lot of teaching & learning that needs to happen to get everyone ready to race.
 Because of this we set up the first year (Novice year) a little bit differently than the subsequent years.
 Learn more about the Novice Year @ MtL.

 The time commitment is big.
 Your best effort is expected at every practice.
 Teamwork itself can be hard work sometimes.
 Coaches face difficult choices in deciding which rowers and coxswains will be in any boat in any given week.
 Becoming a good rower is not easy, but in the end, the hard work and sacrifices are worth it.